IS Mentoring Program

 - All interested members of the Instruction Section are invited to participate.

-- The mentoring partnerships are managed through the IS Mentoring Program Committee.
+- The mentoring program is managed through the IS Mentoring Program Committee.

 - Mentors and mentees will be matched based on completed web form applications.